English grammar exercises and activities for practicing a Complex object. All exercises include answer keys.

 Complex Object Practice

-1. Turn the following sentences into sentences with complex subject using the verbs in brackets.
+1. Turn the following sentences into sentences with the complex subject using the verbs in brackets.

 - I think she will phone. (expect)